Home » How To » How to Disable Print Spooler Service in Windows 10 & 11

 Set-Service -Name Spooler -StartupType Disabled

-First, we need to open PowerShell as admin.
-To do that, search for “Windows PowerShell” in the Start menu and select the “Run as administrator” option.
+First, we need to open PowerShell as an admin.
+To do that, open the Start menu by clicking the “Windows” icon on the taskbar.
+Next, search for “Windows PowerShell” and select the “Run as administrator” option.

 open PowerShell to disable print spooler service